Doncic leads Mavericks to 118-112 victory over Bucks

 Mavericks: At Detroit on Wednesday.
 The Mavericks will be completing a four-game trip before finishing the regular season with two home games.

 Bucks: At Chicago on Tuesday.
-The Bucks are 3-0 against the Bulls and will be trying to complete a regular-season sweep of the series.
+The Bucks are 3-0 against the Bulls this season.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.